 The Human Capital and Compensation Committee references compensation data for the Reference Group (as described below) for determining the appropriate positioning of base salaries of our executive officers.
-Typically, when considering an adjustment to an NEO's base salary, the Human Capital and Compensation Committee reviews the survey data and evaluates the NEO's position relative to the market, his or her level of responsibility, experience, internal placement, and overall performance.
+Typically, when considering an adjustment to an NEO's base salary, the Human Capital and Compensation Committee reviews the market data and evaluates the NEO's position relative to the market, his or her level of responsibility, experience, internal placement, and overall performance.
 The Human Capital and Compensation Committee also considers the NEO's success in achieving business objectives, promoting our values and keys to success, improving health and safety, demonstrating leadership, and achieving specific individual performance goals.

-In determining global salary budgets, the Human Capital and Compensation Committee also considers the financial performance of the Company and effective execution of the strategy approved by our Board of Directors.
+In determining global salary budgets, the Human Capital and Compensation Committee also considers the financial performance of the Company and effective execution of the strategy approved by our Board.

-The Committee approved the following NEO base salary adjustments in 2022 to align with desired external and internal positioning:
+The Committee approved the following NEO base salary adjustments in 2023 to align with desired external and internal positioning:

-Name 2021 Salary 2022 Salary Lorenzo Simonelli Chairman, President and CEO \$1,525,000 \$1,570,000 Maria Claudia Borras Executive Vice President - OFSE \$820,000 \$950,000 Roderick Christie Executive Vice President - IET \$750,000 \$850,000
+Name 2022 Salary 2023 Salary Lorenzo Simonelli Chairman, President and CEO \$1,570,000 \$1,620,000 Nancy Buese Executive Vice President and Chief Financial Officer \$900,000 \$950,000 Maria Claudia Borras Executive Vice President - OFSE \$950,000 \$950,000 Ganesh Ramaswamy (1) Executive Vice President - IET N/A \$875,000 James E. Apostolides Senior Vice President - Enterprise Operations Excellence \$475,000 \$475,000 Roderick Christie Former Executive Vice President - IET \$850,000 \$850,000 Regina Jones Former Chief Legal Officer \$675,000 \$705,000